-When you have the best apartment insurance that is right for you, you will have the comfort of knowing that you and your personal belongings are properly protected.
+When you have the best apartment insurance that is right for you, you will have the comfort of knowing that you and your personal belongings have the highest level of protection and are properly protected.

 Getting apartment insurance in Ontario can be quick and easy.
-Your best bet is to speak to an insurance broker who will shop at Canadian insurance companies to get you several competitive apartment insurance quotes that are customized to your specific needs.
+Your best bet is to speak to a licensed insurance agent who will shop at Canadian insurance companies to get you several competitive apartment insurance quotes that are customized to your specific needs.

-Apartment insurance, also known as renter’s insurance and tenant’s insurance, provides coverage for your belongings while you are renting an apartment.
+Apartment insurance provides coverage for your belongings while you are renting an apartment.
 It also offers liability coverage which protects you against legal liability for losses caused by injury to others or damage to other’s property.
 Apartment insurance also includes additional living expenses coverage which pays part of your costs if you cannot live in your apartment following a loss.

 While there is no law requiring renters to have apartment insurance, landlords may require you to purchase and provide proof of insurance as a lease condition.

-The best apartment insurance is customized to meet the renter’s specific needs.
+The best apartment insurance is customized to meet your specific needs.
 For example, if you have an expensive computer, a high-value bicycle, or other expensive belongings, apartment insurance can be tailored to ensure your possessions are properly protected.
-If your belongings are not as extensive and valuable than the example above, an insurance broker can customize apartment insurance protection for your individual needs.
+If your belongings are not as extensive and valuable as the example above, an insurance agent can customize apartment insurance protection for your individual needs.

 You need apartment insurance so that if a loss occurs, you are not stuck paying to replace items out of pocket.
 With apartment insurance you will receive coverage for your personal belongings such as clothing, furniture, and other personal items.

 Apartment insurance also provides liability protection in case of injury to other people or damage to property of other people.
 Your insurance policy will also offer living expenses protection in the event you need to relocate temporarily due to a loss.